LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic06-1-GenerativeAI.md

 # What's Happening this Week

-- Due Monday 8/5 (I'm giving you an extra day):
+Due Sunday:

 - Forum post with questions, answers and comments for online students (Part of your participation grade)

 - Exercises on Generative AI, based on the NY Times articles

 - Quiz over the lectures/recordings

-- Team project to engineer prompts for your career interest areas.
-Due Wednesday, 8/7.